intersystems-community/iris-embedded-python-template/README.md

 So you have 2 options to work with Embedded Python in IRIS:

-1. Bind VsCode to the running IRIS container.
-2. Develop in VSCode locally and then run the code in IRIS container with a shared folder.
+1. Develop in VSCode locally and then run the code in IRIS container with a shared folder.

-#### Bind VSCode to the running IRIS container
+2. Bind VsCode to the running IRIS container.

-Open VSCode in the project directory.

-Go to the `docker-compose.yml` file, right-click on it and select `Compose Up`.

-Once the container is up and running you can open the docker extension and right-click on the container name and select `Attach Visual Studio Code`.

-#### Develop locally and run the code in IRIS container
+### Develop python scripts locally and run the code in IRIS container

 By default, the template is configured to use the shared folder `./src` for python scripts to `/home/irisowner/dev/src` in IRIS container.